 Looking for signs of life

-Dragonfly won’t be touring Titan without a map.
-In fact, it will lean heavily on 13 years’ worth of data collected by the Cassini mission — essentially a Lonely Planet guide detailing all the lunar landmarks, as well as the best places to land and even what the weather will be like.
+Dragonfly won't be touring Titan aimlessly.
+Though there is no map, it will lean heavily on 13 years' worth of data collected by the Cassini mission, essentially a Lonely Planet guide detailing all the lunar landmarks, as well as the best places to land and even what the weather will be like.

 This camera-toting tourist will skitter across a moon that's somewhat bigger than the planet Mercury, surveying chemical processes that are similar to those that occur here on Earth.